elugens/hello-javascript/docs/general-javascript-questions/data-types/destructuring-assignment.md

 ---

-### What is a good destructuring technique you can use to eliminate the return of undefined array values?
+### What is an excellent destructuring technique you can use to eliminate the return of undefined array values?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> The best way to handle missing values during destructuring is to set default values to potentially missing values using the assignment operator.</div><br />
-  <div><strong>Technical Response:</strong> The best way to handle missing values during destructuring is to set default values to potentially missing values.
-This can be achieved by using the equal (=) operator to assign a new default.
-Default values can be more complex expressions or even function calls.
-They are evaluated only if the value is not provided.
+  <div><strong>Technical Response:</strong> Setting default values to possibly missing values is the best technique to manage missing values during destructuring.
+This approach gets accomplished by assigning a new default using the equal (=) operator.
+More sophisticated phrases or function calls are used as default values, and they only get evaluated if the value is not supplied.
   </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />